-Outdoors: No jewellery.
-Pumps or trainers, shorts, T- shirt, (Tracksuit in certain conditions).
+Outdoors: Plimsols or trainers, shorts, T- shirt, (Tracksuit in certain conditions).
+No jewellery.

 Reasons: Slip on shoes or laced shoes even with small heels are not suitable for games lessons.
 They provide insufficient grip, may cause injury to others if kicked off and often lead to twisted ankles (see PE Policy).